KJRMalshan/HTML/README.md

-#this file comtains the HTML projects
+#this file contains the HTML projects